 Best Vanilla Pound Cake recipe, buttery, flavorful, moist cake.
-Simple & Easy recipe to give you a perfect soft, rich, delicious traditional vanilla pound loaf cake.
+Simple & Easy recipe to give you a perfectly soft, rich, delicious traditional homemade vanilla pound loaf cake.

 Why is it called pound cake?